cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 for ``+`` or ``-`` here) for writing down date-time cycle points, which follows one of the basic formats outlined in the ISO 8601 standard.
-For example, a cycle point on the 3rd of February 2001 at 4:50 in the morning, UTC (+0000 timezone), would be written ``20010203T0450Z``.
-Similarly, for the 3rd of February 2001 at 4:50 in the morning, +1300 timezone, cylc would write ``20010203T0450+1300``.
+For example, a cycle point on the 3rd of February 2001 at 4:50 in the morning, UTC (+0000 time zone), would be written ``20010203T0450Z``.
+Similarly, for the 3rd of February 2001 at 4:50 in the morning, +1300 time zone, cylc would write ``20010203T0450+1300``.

 You may use the isodatetime library's syntax to write dates and times in ISO